paulpapi/myPortfolio/README.md

 Explore my site to get a feel for the kinds of projects I've worked on and how I approach design, usability, and functionality.

-## ✨ Live Demo

-Check out the live version: [https://paulpapi.github.io/myPortfolio](https://paulpapi.github.io/myPortfolio)

 ## 🛠️ Built With

 - HTML5 & CSS3
 - JavaScript ES6+
 - [Font Awesome](https://fontawesome.com/) (for icons)
-- Deployed with: GitHub Pages
+- Deployed with: GitHub Pages/netlify

 ## 📂 Folder Structure